nevaehRen/nevaehRen.github.io/blog/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %} News

-Here you see our lab activies, including attending an academic conference, presenting their studies and lab outing ...
+Here you see our lab activies, including attending an academic conference, presenting their research and lab outing ...

 {% include section.html %}